elastic/elasticsearch/CONTRIBUTING.md

 Please follow these formatting guidelines:

+* Java indent is 4 spaces
+* Line width is 100 characters
 * Lines of code surrounded by `// tag` and `// end` comments are included in the documentation and should only be 76 characters wide not counting leading indentation